 The Learning Management System, Canvas, is used throughout all nursing courses.
 Hardware requirements: Canvas is accessible from most PCs and Macintosh computers with a reliable Internet connection.
 Canvas is accessible on all computers available for use on campus.
-Link to course

 Technical Assistance for Canvas Users: